ennono/kleingarten/readme.txt

 == Changelog ==

+= 1.2.1 =
+* UNDER CONSTRUCTION!
+DO NOT USE IN PRODUCTIVE ENVIRONMENT!
+*
+* Projects and task are available for public query now.
+* Added some missing translations.
+* Minor bugfixes.

 = 1.2.0 =
 * Introducing Tasks: Now you can manage projects and tasks on your website!
 * Minor bugfixes.